mwelss-fhg/platform-oam/docs/developer-guide.rst

-You will import the appropriate,required  and use it your project as per the end user requirement.To see how you can use the logging-demo library ,you can refer to the above section Logging Library Developer Guide.
+You will import the appropriate,required  and use it your project as per the end user requirement.To see how you can use the logging-library library ,you can refer to the above section Logging Library Developer Guide.